Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

 \subsection{Multiscale visualization}

-We present three visualization experiments: i) visualizations based on $\thr$ in $ \{0.25, 0.50, 0.75, 0.90\}$ for changing the acceptance of important patches (calculated by the percentage $\thr$ of the maximum patch importance); ii) visualizations comparison between $\CAOC$ and $\PD$s; and, iii) visualizations comparison of Ms-IV, Integrated Gradients (IG) and Occlusion (OC).
-In Fig.~\ref{fig:examples_viz_all_main}(a) we show results for two values $\thr$ ($0.25$ and $0.9$) in two image samples and the two architectures, using $\CAOC$ to obtain patches contributions.
-The final value $\thr$ (last column) has more concentrated attention (less light regions).
-ResNet18 network focus more on the animal's eyes than VGG.
-By changing the metric from $\CAOC$ to $\PD$s (using the same visualization multiscale process), we obtain Fig.~\ref{fig:examples_viz_all_main}(b).
+We present three visualization experiments: i) visualizations based on $\thr$ at $ \{0.25, 0.50, 0.75, 0.90\}$ for changing the acceptance of important patches (calculated by the percentage $\thr$ of the maximum patch importance); ii) visualizations comparing $\CAOC$ and $\PD$s; and, iii) visualizations comparing Ms-IV, Integrated Gradients (IG) and Occlusion (OC).

+In Fig.~\ref{fig:examples_viz_all_main}(a) we show results for two values of $\thr$ ($0.25$ and $0.9$) in two image samples and two architectures, using $\CAOC$ to obtain patches contributions.
+The final value of $\thr$ (last column) shows more focused attention (less bright regions).
+ResNet18 network focuses more on the animal's eyes than VGG.
+By switching the metric from $\CAOC$ to $\PD$s (using the same visualization multiscale process), we obtain Fig.~\ref{fig:examples_viz_all_main}(b).
 For most visualizations, we obtained the same light regions.
 However, for the examples highlighted by a red dotted rectangle, we see differences: for the dog image ($\thr=0.25$) the dog's paw is highlighted only by $\CAOC$.

 These metrics serve for different purposes, $\CAOC$ is sparsity-aware: $\CAOC$ metric will differ from $\PD$s when the model's output space changes density.
 If the new patch-disturbed image falls in a sparse space region, the patch importance should be smaller, as the region was \textquote{less modified} according to the model.
 We present in Fig.~\ref{fig:comp_viz_main} the comparison between Ms-IV and two xAI methods: IG and OC.